 Our goal is to devise a periodic schedule algorithm that can provide a capacity-optimal guaranteed service for this traffic pattern in bufferless NoCs.
+We also later compare such scheduling algorithms that use the predetermined nature of the periodic schedule with greedy online algorithms that would not rely on this assumption.
 We introduce a novel theoretical model of bufferless NoC architectures, and find periodic conflict-free schedules.
 This is illustrated in the next simple example.

 Example 1.
-Consider a simple case presented in Figure 1, where the bufferless NoC sub-network consists of three nodes A, B and C and two links 1 and 2 connecting them.
-The traffic requirement consists of three packets that need to be sent at each period : $A \rightarrow B, B \rightarrow C$ and $A \rightarrow C$.
+Consider a simple case presented in Figure 2, where the bufferless NoC sub-network consists of three nodes A, B and C and two links 1 and 2 connecting them.
+The traffic requirement consists of three packets that need to be sent at each period : $A \rightarrow B$ , $B \rightarrow C$ and $A \rightarrow C$ .
 The periodic schedule is created by setting for each packet the time slot at which it is sent in each period.
 Assume equal propagation times on each link, such that each time slot is sufficient to send a packet on a link.
-Assume first that the transmissions are scheduled online as shown in Table I. In this example, $A \rightarrow B$ is scheduled in the first time slot.
-Next, packet $B \to C$ is also scheduled in the first time slot, because link 2 is free.
-Finally, $A \rightarrow C$ is scheduled in the second time slot.
-It takes two slots to complete the transmission of $A \rightarrow C$.
-Therefore, the length of the total schedule is 3 time slots.
-As shown in Table II, the above schedule can be optimized.
-In the first time slot packet $A \rightarrow C$ is scheduled on link 1, and in the second time slot on link 2.
-Link 2 is free in the first time slot, therefore, packet $B \to C$ can be scheduled.
-Finally, packet $A \to B$ is scheduled in the second time slot on link 1.
-The links are utilized all the time, therefore, this schedule is optimal and reaches its full capacity.
-Its length is 2 time slots.
+Assume first that the transmissions are scheduled